slopezpereyra/puppy-adopter/README.md

 --- What is it? ---

 PuppyAdopter matters because of its form and not of its content.
 It is essentially a program that scraps a list of web pages and downloads one picture, randomly selected, of each.
-The fact that it downloads pictures is incidental; since it was made to work as a structure, it only provides me the skeleton to later on build more complex, interesting programs, that download more interesting -yet surely less cute- things than puppies and other baby animals.
+The fact that it downloads pictures is incidental; since it was made to work as a structure, it only provides me the skeleton to later on build more complex, interesting programs, that download better -yet surely less cute- things than puppies and other baby animals.

 # --- Where does it need to improve? ---